In strangers closets since 2013.

-I was always a Mall Rat.
+I was always a mall rat.

 I was your friend in middle school who taught you how to do eyeshadow, the drama club’s costume designer in high school, the one who worked at the mall in college, whose closet got raided on girl's night.